314shreya/Stock_Market_Price_Prediction/README.md

     python -m pipinstall quandl

 ## Notebooks
-The notrbooks for each algorithm have been provided explaning each step ofthe entire process.
+The notebooks for each algorithm have been provided explaning each step ofthe entire process.